 In early March 2020, there was a global outbreak of the COVID-19 virus that has resulted in significant changes in the global economy.
 While USPF has not experienced any disruptions to its business operations to date, these changes, including a potential economic downturn, and any potential resulting direct or indirect negative impact to the company cannot be determined.

-8. Payroll Protection Program Loan Forgiveness
+9. Payroll Protection Program Loan Forgiveness

-USPF received a Payroll Protection Program Loan for \$92,805 on April 29, 2020.
-This loan was forgiven on March 1, 2021.
-This forgiveness was included as non-operating income in 2020 as all conditions for forgiveness were met prior to December 31, 2020.
+USPF received a Payroll Protection Program Loan for \$96,555 on March 31, 2021.
+This loan was forgiven on November 15, 2021.
+This forgiveness was included as non-operating income in 2021.